-How you need to sell your price increase into clients
+How to sell your price increase into clients

 July is the traditional time to raise prices as we enter a new financial year Down Under.